Dog parks are fenced areas where you can exercise your dog off-leash.

 - All children must be supervised by an adult while in a dog park.

-- You may not bring more than two dogs into the park at the same time.
+- No more than two dogs may be brought into the park by an individual at the same time.

 - Do not bring the following dogs to dog parks: